milanaryal/milanaryal.github.io/_posts/2016/2016-04-24-using-multiple-email-addresses-with-your-single-gmail-address.md

 Here are three different ways you can modify your Gmail address and still get your mail:

+1. Everyone who has sign up for an `yourusername@gmail.com` address can also receive mail sent to `yourusername@googlemail.com`.
+For example, if your email address in Gmail is something like `gmailfan@gmail.com`, all email messages that are sent to `gmailfan@googlemail.com` will be delivered to your `gmailfan@gmail.com`.

 2. Insert one or several dots (`.`) anywhere in your email address.
 Gmail doesn't recognize periods as characters in addresses --- Gmail just ignore them.
 For example, you could tell people your address was `gmailfan@gmail.com`, `gmail.fan@gmail.com` or `g.ma.il.fan@gmail.com`.